babelcloud/gru-docs/README.md

         exclude:
           - testgru-*
     ```
 - `on.pullRequest.include`: Pull Request events with the specified conditions will trigger the agent.
-Conditions include the target branch name and the title of the pull request.
+Conditions include the source branch name and the title of the pull request.
 For example:
     ```yaml
     on:
       pullRequest:
         include:
           branch:
-            - "main"
+            - "**"
           title:
             - "feature/*"
     ```
-    The above configuration will trigger the agent when the target branch is `main` AND the title of the pull request matches `feature/*`.
+    The above configuration will trigger the agent when the source branch matches `**` AND the title of the pull request matches `feature/*`.
     If not specified, the agent will be triggered by all pull request events.
 - `on.pullRequest.exclude`: Pull Request events with the specified conditions will NOT trigger the agent.
-Conditions include the target branch name and the title of the pull request.
+Conditions include the source branch name and the title of the pull request.
 For example:
     ```yaml
     on:
       pullRequest: